pdlj671/pdlj671.github.io/_pages/about.md

 Introduction
 ======

-I am an upcoming postdoc at the Moffitt Cancer Center where I will be developing patient-specific, predictive models of minimally- and non-invasive biomarkers.
-The project will be highly collaborative where I will be working with clinicians and mathematical oncologists.

-I have completed a 1 year postdoc at the FDA through the ORISE program where I worked on developing a PBPK model for cardiac fetal safety.
-I focused on validation healthy population PBPK models for antidepressants and extended to pregnancy populations to predict drug exposure in the mother and fetus.
-In addition, I have utilized an in silico cotyledon model to quantify placental clearance parameters.
+I am a postdoctoral fellow at the FDA where I will continue to work on developing PBPK and QSP models for pregnant women.
+My background is in mathematical modeling of biological systems.
+In my PhD, I focused on modeling phage-bacteria population dynamics using ODE models and various techniques to understand the model such as sensitivity analysis.
+I was an applied postdoctoral fellow at the Moffitt Cancer Center where I worked with mathematical oncologists on building patient-specific models for prostate cancer patients.

+I aim to pursue a career in industry where I develop models for drug development.

 Research Interests
 ======

 - PBPK/PKPD modeling
 - Nonlinear mixed effects models
+- Pharmacology
 - Pregnancy
 - Cancer